Best Straight Razors Cut Throat Reviews UK 2017

 Straight razors can be as cheap as a few pounds and all they way up to a few hundred at the very high end of the market.
 The average prices though sits around the £15-25 mark for a decent quality.

 So there is no questioning the quality and we think they are a great way of getting started, with straight razor shaving.
-You can read full reviews of their range of straight razors by clicking on this link.
+You can read full reviews of the Parker range of straight razors by clicking on this link.

 This one gets good reviews, but we have not tried this one out yet, so will reserve judgement until we have.
 You can read full reviews of their range by clicking here.